 Understanding the Distinction Between Cleaning, Disinfecting, and Sterilizing

 Maintaining a clean and hygienic surrounding is essential for promoting health and inhibiting the spread of infections.
 When it comes to eliminating pathogens and maintaining a safe environment, it’s crucial to understand the differences between cleaning, disinfecting, and sterilizing.
 While these terms are often used interchangeably, they refer to distinct processes with varying levels of effectiveness.
-In this article, we will delve into the disparities between cleaning, disinfecting, and sterilizing to help you make informed decisions regarding the appropriate approach for different situations.
+This article will delve into the disparities between cleaning, disinfecting, and sterilizing to help you make informed decisions regarding the appropriate approach for different situations.

 1. Cleaning:

 Cleaning is the fundamental process of removing dirt, debris, and impurities from surfaces.
-It typically involves using soap, detergent, or other cleaning agents along with water and physical agitation.
+It typically involves using soap, detergent, or other cleaning agents, water, and physical agitation.
 Cleaning helps to eliminate visible dirt, dust, stains, and odors, making the surface visually appealing.
 However, cleaning alone does not kill or eliminate all kinds of microorganisms, including bacteria, viruses, and fungi.

 2. Disinfecting:

-Disinfecting is the process of reducing or killing microorganisms on surfaces to a level deemed safe by public health standards.
+Disinfecting reduces or kills microorganisms on surfaces to a safe level by public health standards.
 Disinfectants are chemical agents specifically designed to destroy or inactivate pathogens.
-They are typically used on surfaces that are frequently touched or likely to harbor harmful bacteria and viruses.
-Disinfectants can be effective against a broad range of microorganisms, but they may not eliminate all types of resistant bacteria or spores.
+They are typically used on surfaces frequently touched or likely to harbor harmful bacteria and viruses.
+Disinfectants can be effective against many microorganisms but may not eliminate all resistant bacteria or spores.

 3. Sterilizing: